evancohen/evancohen-io/README.md

   - I'll be planning this leg once I'm in Italy.
 For now it'll stay veague.
 - July 14-29: Backpacking in `Colorado`
   - Returning to the states for our yearly traditional backpacking trip with our Danish side of the family.
+  - This year we'll be in the `Rocky Mountain National Park`
 - Aug 1-17: `Alaska` Adventure
   - Some subsistance living on `Pelican`
   - Hiking the `Chilkoot` Trail